chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-6.md

 ---
 ------

-Analyzed and compared two multifamily real estate investment opportunities in Austin and Denver by projecting rent growth and vacancy rates, evaluating long-term market dynamics, demographic trends, and economic conditions.
-Developed an informed recommendation to maximize investment returns for the Bevo Investment Fund, a fictional pension fund.
+In February 2025, I partnered with five colleagues in finance, management, and economics to compete in the McCombs Real Estate Center's Spring Undergraduate Case Competition.
+We analyzed and compared two multifamily real estate investment opportunities in Austin and Denver, presenting an investment recommendation for one property to a panel of four industry experts.
+To build a robust investment thesis, we projected rent growth and vacancy rates while evaluating long-term market dynamics, demographic trends, and economic conditions.
+Our recommendation aimed to maximize returns for the Bevo Investment Fund, a fictional pension fund.

+Our team placed first, earning a $3,000 cash prize.
+You can view our finalized presentation below.

 ## Presentation: